RichardRed0x/politeia-digest/issue-031.md

 The second research proposal from @permabullnino (first [proposal](https://proposals.decred.org/proposals/f0d1bd7447182328b44c691de88cb660b63df17f1f3a94990af19acea57c09bb)) requests $16,000 to cover 8-10 months of work, continuing the themes from the first phase but with more varied outputs.
 Long-form posts will be reduced in response to feedback from phase 1, with more medium-length posts and a monthly newsletter that provides updates produced with already established tools. @permabullnino reports an average monthly spend from phase 1 of $1,900, and projects a monthly spend of $1,600-$2,000 for phase 2. @permabullnino also reports that he has started automating the deployment of his existing tools and offers a [repository](https://github.com/permabullnino/nino_on_chain) where these can be found.

-Comments are generally supportive, although @goodriver makes a verbose argument against the proposal across a number of lengthy comments, in a back and forth with @permabull and @checkmate that also spills over to the Decred OnChain proposal.
+Comments are generally supportive, although @goodriver makes a verbose argument against the proposal across a number of lengthy comments, in a back and forth with @permabullnino and @checkmate that also spills over to the Decred OnChain proposal.

 **[Decred OnChain - A Research and Charting Resource](https://proposals.decred.org/proposals/023091831f6434f743f3a317aacf8c73a123b30d758db854a2f294c0b3341bcc)**